Curricula

 Image of children in KG phases at Deira International School in Dubai Festival City

-The choice to recruit Simon O’Connor to lead the school, as Director, from August 2020 is an inspired one.
+The choice to recruit Simon O’Connor to lead the school, as Director, from August 2020 has been no less than an inspired one.

 Request School Information